apae89/cloud-native-toolstack-example/README.md

 This repository contains a minimum example of three cloud-native _Spring Boot_ based microservices communicating with each other via a
-REST API including an _Elastic Stack_ with _FileBeat_ for log analysis and _Jaeger_ to collect trace information.
+REST API including an _Elastic Stack_ with _FileBeat_ for log analysis and _Jaeger_ to collect and visualize trace information.

 The goal is to provide a playground for developers and give a feeling what's required to get such an environment working and how the different tools together.
 Furthermore, it could be used for development projects to give a developer the